-Except in those cases where the superintendent or designee has the right to grant the leave, the superintendent or designee shall have the right to recommend to the Board of Education that a leave of absence be granted with loss of substitute pay, without pay, or with pay or to recommend that the leave be denied.
-2. Administrators/supervisors shall reply to leave requests requiring approval within a reasonable period of time.
+- 1. Except in those cases where the superintendent or designee has the right to grant the leave, the superintendent or designee shall have the right to recommend to the Board of Education that a leave of absence be granted with loss of substitute pay, without pay, or with pay or to recommend that the leave be denied. - 2.
+Administrators/supervisors shall reply to leave requests requiring approval within a reasonable period of time.
 When particular operational needs or scheduling considerations prevent a timely response to an employee's leave request, the administrator/supervisor will inform the employee promptly regarding the delay, including the operational needs or scheduling considerations causing it and an anticipated time for approval or denial of the leave request.
 Leave is not considered approved until the administrator/supervisor grants the request.

-T. Procedures for Short- and Long-Term Leave (non-FMLA)
+T. Procedures for Short and Long Term Leave (non FMLA)

 - 1. When the leave is of short duration, and not longer than 60 consecutive duty days, a substitute may be employed and the position held for the return of the unit member.
-Use MCPS Form 430-1 for short term leave. - 2.
-Unit members wishing leave in excess of 60 consecutive duty days for a period not to exceed 18 months must use MCPS Form 430-1 for long term leave without salary.
-The unit member's position will not be held for his/her return. - Unit members who are eligible for annual leave will be allowed to use any earned leave in their accounts after approval by the principal or appropriate official.
-The 60-day or 18-month period shall include the period of annual leave if used. - 4.
+Use MCPS Form 430 1 for short term leave. - 2.
+Unit members wishing leave in excess of 60 consecutive duty days for a period not to exceed 18 months must use MCPS Form 430 1 for long term leave without salary.
+The unit member's position will not be held for their return. - 3.
+Unit members who are eligible for annual leave will be allowed to use any earned leave in their accounts after approval by the principal or appropriate official.
+The 60 day or 18 month period shall include the period of annual leave if used. - 4.
 Unit members must request these leaves in writing to the appropriate official at least 30 duty days in advance of the intended leave. - 5.
 Unit members may elect to have continued participation in the MCPS Employee Benefit Plan by assuming the full cost of the premiums while on leave without pay.
 Contributions to the employee benefit plan will be payable monthly to the Board of Education in accordance with MCPS procedures.
 Failure to make payments in accordance with MCPS procedures will result in cancellation of benefits.
-Retirement contributions, if any, may be paid monthly to MCPS, or the total of such contributions, plus interest, may be paid at the time of return from leave in accordance with MCPS procedures. - 6.
-In order to return from leave, the unit member shall submit a request in writing to the associate superintendent for human resources at least one month before the date the employee desires to be reassigned.
-If a unit member is offered an assignment for which he/ she is qualified at the same pay grade and the assignment is refused, the unit member will have to resign or be terminated. - 7.
-Unit members who are not working, are not in a leave status that qualifies for the Board of Education contribution towards benefits, and are not under FMLA protection, shall be responsible for paying the full cost of employee benefits.
-Failure to pay shall result in loss of benefits.
+Retirement contributions, if any, may be paid monthly to MCPS, or the total of such contributions, plus interest, may be paid at the time of return from leave in accordance with MCPS procedures.